Room for Two (American TV series)

 Room for Two is an American sitcom television series starring Patricia Heaton and Linda Lavin that aired for two seasons on ABC from March 24, 1992 to July 6, 1993.
+The series marked Linda Lavin's return to a series after her prior CBS sitcom, Alice, ended in 1985.

 Overview

 Patricia Heaton stars as Jill Kurland, an executive producer of a New York City television show called Wake Up, New York.
 The show focused on Jill's relationship with her mother Edie (Linda Lavin) from Ohio, who joined Jill's show as a result of her humorous and misplaced opinions and criticisms.